julien-poivret/SSH_basic/README.md

  * C++ and QT library interface is the pro way to fix the graphic aspect (even on raspberry Pi)!

+ * this exercice is an effective way to do clever things for your home with embeded devices without huges professionals skills in development while staying serious and growing your competences with confidence and direct practical application !
+ (Led lightening (for growing plant), heater&temperature monitoring, water pump, alarm & webcam security, ai webcam interpretation with opencv ect...) that's real and it's now !

 ```
                      The penguins and the raspberry take care of your home !